scipy-conference/scipy_proceedings/README.md

 We ask that by the *Final Recommendation Deadline* you have a recommendation to either accept or reject the paper at that point and time.

+**Note**:
-**Note**: You may still recommend changes after the *Final Recommendation Deadline*, but these should be seen as recommendations.
-There should be no large outstanding issues remaining.
-As a heuristic, if you think the paper should not be in the proceedings unless the authors make the change in question, then that change should be made before the *Final Recommendation Deadline*.
+You many recommend changes after the *Final Recommendation Deadline*.
+If there are any major changes after the *Final Recommendation Deadline* you should immediately contact the Proceedings Committee Co-Chairs.
+As a heuristic, if you think the paper should not be in the proceedings unless the authors make the change in question, then that change should be requested and made before the *Final Recommendation Deadline*.

 ### Reviewer Deadlines